Saving HIV+ Lives on the Thai-Burma Border

 The Mae Sot Clinic, who we fund for their HIV programme, was set-up in 2008 by Dr Cynthia Muang, a Burmese refugee herself.
 In that time it has become a major force for alleviating suffering and saving lives on the Thai/Burmese border.

-People who do not qualify or are unable to receive Anti-Retroviral Medication (ARVs) from the Thai or Burmese government - these are mainly migrants from Burma who do not have Thai citizenship.
+People who do not qualify or are unable to receive Anti-Retroviral Medication (ARVs) from the Thai or Burmese governments - these are mainly migrants from Burma who do not have Thai citizenship.
 Many of these people have HIV, have no access to Anti-Retroviral medications, and will die unless we provide them with medications.

 AidsArk has been supplying ARVs and associated medical treatments since 2002 to people who would otherwise not receive treatment (in countries including Lesotho, South Africa, Uganda, India, Thailand and Burma).